-Unfortunately many Americans are facing some kind of identity theft every day.
-It can be a scary and confusing process to clean up the mess that has been made to your credit report, medical records, etc. With this in mind, we've compiled some of the commonly asked questions about identity theft to help navigate the difficult situation should you find yourself a victim.
+Many Americans face some kind of identity theft every day.
+It can be a scary and confusing process to clean up the mess that has been made to your credit report, medical records, etc. With this in mind, we've compiled some helpful information about identity theft to help navigate the difficult situation should you find yourself a victim.

 Identity theft is a criminal offense that is used to refer to all types of misconduct in which someone wrongfully obtains and uses another's personal data in some way that involves fraud or deception, typically for economic gain.

-- You may receive an email or pop-up message that resembles a bank or credit card company asking you to verify your personal information and send it back to them.
+Thieves can send emails or pop-up messages that resemble a bank or credit card company asking you to verify your personal information and send it back to them.

-- Thieves working in restaurants and bars may swipe your credit card information using a special storage device when processing your card.
+Thieves working in restaurants and bars can swipe your credit card information using a special storage device when processing your card for payment.

 What can I do to prevent identity theft?

-While identity theft is not completely avoidable, there are many steps you can take to help lower your chances of falling victim, such as:
+While identity theft is not completely avoidable, there are steps you can take to help lower your chances of falling victim, including:

 - Never post your full name, Social Security number, address, phone number or account numbers on publicly accessible sites.